CompassSecurity/OnPremSecurityBestPractices/measures_pw.md

 `(Get-ADForest -Current LoggedOnUser).Domains | %{ Get-ADDefaultDomainPasswordPolicy -Identity $_ }`

 Furthermore, the password should be checked against a list of breached passwords, if possible.
-Microsofts Azure AD Password Protection feature can also be used in hybrid environments for on-premise Active Diretories:
+Microsofts Azure AD Password Protection feature can also be used in hybrid environments for on-premise Active Directories:
 https://docs.microsoft.com/en-us/azure/active-directory/authentication/concept-password-ban-bad-on-premises

 ### Use Unique Local Administrator Credentials